Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:direct} the direct problem and the time-harmonic Maxwell's equations in curl-curl form with suitable boundary conditions are introduced.
-In Section~\ref{sec:edgelements}, we briefly describe the discretization method with edge finite elements.
-Section~\ref{sec:domaindecomposition} is devoted to the introduction of the domain decomposition preconditioner.
-In Section~\ref{sec:scattering} we explain how to compute the scattering coefficients.
+In Section~\ref{sec:direct} the direct (or forward) problem, given by the time-harmonic Maxwell's equations in curl-curl form with suitable boundary conditions, is introduced and its finite element discretization is briefly described.
+Section~\ref{sec:domaindecomposition} is devoted to the construction of the domain decomposition preconditioner for the linear systems resulting from the discretization.
+In Section~\ref{sec:scattering} we explain how to compute the scattering parameters.
 We also compare measurement data obtained by EMTensor with the coefficients computed by the simulation.
-We introduce the inverse problem in Section~\ref{sec:inverseproblem}.
+We derive and discuss the inverse problem in Section~\ref{sec:inverseproblem}.
 Section~\ref{sec:numericalresults} is dedicated to numerical results.
 We first perform a strong scaling analysis to show the effectiveness of the domain decomposition method.
 Then, we present results obtained by solving the inverse problem in a realistic configuration, with noisy synthetic data generated using a numerical brain model with a simulated hemorrhagic stroke.
 Finally, we conclude this paper in Section~\ref{sec:conclusion} and give directions for future research.